 In case of family or friends gatherings, cook food that can be kept in the fridge for a while, or pack the remaining food and give it right away to the needy people nearby.

 Go to more than one place when you buy groceries, clothes, or anything else.
 It will take you relatively long time at the beginning, but will save you a lot when you learn where you buy what.

-Controlling Your Temper with the kids or Stop Losing Your Temper?
+Controlling Your Temper or Stop Losing Your Temper?

 During Ramadan, we often find it is more common to lose our temper and start a shouting spell that almost always have an adverse effect on the children’s attitudes and manners.